dinhsonhai132/MercuryLang/README.md

 ### Prerequisites

-Before using Mercury, ensure you have:
+Before using MercuryLang v1.5.0, ensure you have:
 - A C++17 (or later) compatible compiler (e.g., `g++`, `clang++`, or MSVC)
 - CMake (version 3.10 or later) for building the project
 - A terminal or command-line environment (e.g., Bash, PowerShell)
 - Git (to clone the repository)

-**For v2.0.1 download scroll down**
+For v2.0.1 just download the link: [MercuryLang-v2.0.1-binary-WIN](https://github.com/dinhsonhai132/MercuryLang-download/raw/refs/heads/main/MercuryLang-v2.0.1-binary-WINx64.exe)

 **For v1.5.0**
 -------------------------------------------------------------------------------------------------------------------------------------------